maptime/salzburg/_posts/2021-04-22-talks-and-stammtisch.md

 rsvp: mailto:maptime.salzburg@gmail.com?subject=April%2021%20Maptime
 ---

-We will be having another talks and stammtisch night in April!
+We will be having another talk and stammtisch night in April!
 This time with one talk focusing on machine learning and Earth Observation 🌍

 The event will take place in the Maptime Work Adventure environment.
-Come to Meeting #1 for the talks!
-Afterwards we can spend some time chatting and exploring the virtual space 🍻
+Come to Meeting #1 for the talk, or just come to meet with people outside the meeting room.
+After the talk we can then all spend some time chatting and exploring the virtual space 🍻

 ![Maptime WorkAdventure environment]({{site.baseurl}}/img/2020-02-14_workadventure.png)